gpadolina/TimeSeries-notes/TimeSeries/05 - TimeSeriesRegressionModels.md

 Time series cross-validation was introduced as a general tool for determining the predictive ability of a model.
 For regression models, it is also possible to use classical leave-one-out cross-validation to selection predictors.
 This is faster and makes more efficient use of the data.
 Under this criterion, the best model is the one with the smallest value of CV.
+#### Akaike's Information Criterion
+A closely-related method is Akaike's Information Criterion.
+The idea here is to penalize the fit of the model (SSE) with the number of parameters that need to be estimated.
+The model with the minimum value of the AIC is often the best model for forecasting.
+The large values of T, minimizing the AIC is equivalent to minimizing the CV value.